 Dial the four digit extension number when you hear the dial tone.

 Dial 9 + Area Code + Phone Number

 Dial 9 + 1 + Toll Free Number

-Dial: 9 + 1 + Area Code + Number, at triple beep tone, enter FAC Code
+Dial 9 + 1 + Area Code + Phone Number

-Dial: 9 + 011 + Country Code + City Code + Number, at triple beep tone, enter FAC Code
+Dial 9 + 011 + Country Code + City Code + Phone Number

 Zoom offers video, audio, and wireless screen-sharing experience across Windows, Mac, Linux, iOS, Android, and Blackberry devices with campus-affiliated and unaffiliated users.
 This tool can be used by Rice faculty to remotely connect with your class via a web conference.